 GO HERE >> to buy a good screw together brand pole with all the good qualities listed in the above video.

 This pole is safe and sturdy enough to be used to learn pole dance fitness in your own home.

 Off brand removable or portable dance poles come in both static and spinning form.
 Static poles remain stationary 100% of the time.
 Spinning dance poles can be static or spinning.
 Usually, there are screws at the bottom of the pole that allow you to lock the pole into static mode, or loosen the screws for a spinning mode.

-- A dance pole made of good thick steel, avoid spring-loaded poles and anything with plastic parts.
+- A dance pole should be made of good thick steel, avoid spring-loaded poles and anything with plastic parts

 - Smooth high quality bearings if it is a spinning pole (you don’t want it to stop spinning after 6 months)